 Keeping a stream of your products available for your social feeds means you’ve always got the latest product shots, pricing, and approved copy at hand as you interact with your customers.

-Hootsuite hacks for engagement and customer service
+Engagement and customer service hacks

-Respond to all your DMs and comments in one place
+18. Respond to all your DMs and comments in one place

 Hootsuite Inbox is one of the easiest wins on this list: it aggregates all your DMs, comments and threads in one tab so that you don’t drop conversations, neglect customers, or miss sales opportunities.

-Automatically assign messages to the best team or person
+19. Automatically assign messages to the best team or person

 For larger teams and brands with a high volume of social queries, different messages often need attention from specific team members.